-Recipients of LSTA grant funds are also required to comply with Title VII of the 1964 Civil Rights Act (eeoc.gov/laws/statutes/titlevii.cfm), incorporated by reference.
+Recipients of LSTA grant funds are also required to comply with Title VII of the 1964 Civil Rights Act (eeoc.gov/laws/statutes/titlevii.cfm) (as of April xx 2019), incorporated by reference.
 Title VII and its implementing regulations provide that no person shall be subjected to discrimination on the basis of race, color or national origin under any program or activity.
 This includes English language for persons with Limited English Proficiency (LEP), which can provide a barrier to accessing important benefits or services, understanding and exercising important rights, complying with applicable responsibilities or understanding other information provided by federally funded programs and activities.
-Grant recipients must have appropriate and reasonable language assistance measures designed to address the needs of persons with limited English proficiency as required by Executive Order 13166 (gpo.gov/fdsys/pkg/FR-2000-08-16/pdf/00-20938.pdf), incorporated by reference.
-For additional guidance on these requirements, see neh.gov/grants/manage/neh-policy-guidance-title-vi-prohibition-against-national-origin-discrimination-it, incorporated by reference.
+Grant recipients must have appropriate and reasonable language assistance measures designed to address the needs of persons with limited English proficiency as required by Executive Order 13166 (gpo.gov/fdsys/pkg/FR-2000-08-16/pdf/00-20938.pdf) (dated August 16, 2000), incorporated by reference.
+For additional guidance on these requirements, see neh.gov/grants/manage/neh-policy-guidance-title-vi-prohibition-against-national-origin-discrimination-it (as of xx 2019), incorporated by reference.